 Years later when things got even worse I had to sell him for $40 in front of a 7-Eleven store, because I couldn’t afford food, then like A modern day miracle, the screenplay for Rocky sold, and I could buy and buy him back, but the new owner knew I was desperate, and charged me $15,000 … He was worth every penny!

-In the fairy tale ending, Stallone and his dog came out eventual winners as “Rocky” (1976), the iconic story of an underdog boxer, became a box-office hit!
-Not only that, it won an Oscar for Best Picture, launching Stallone to stardom.
+In the fairy tale ending, Stallone and his dog came out as eventual winners as “Rocky” (1976), the iconic story of an underdog boxer, became a box-office hit!
+Not only that, but it also won an Oscar for Best Picture, launching Stallone to stardom.